-Have you read Chapter One of Silent Moon yet?
+Have you read the first few chapters of Silent Moon yet?

 Here it is, and get ready for a blast!

 He knew the man was dead.
 He felt the sword bite, though it might take a moment before it would register on him and the slain man would fall.
 The incessant din of mortar and bombardment deafened his ears to the surreal burlesque of screaming men as Tadayama Michizawa looked away from the man he had just killed and walked in a daze toward the perimeter where more U.S. Marines continued to charge bunkers built in anticipation of just such an action.
 He wiped the marine’s blood from the blade and sheathed the weapon.
 Anyone knowing of the resheathing technique would have recognized the motion as masterly.
 Fastening the retaining clip in the only way a tachi could be carried, with the cutting edge down to keep it from falling out of its scabbard, he reached for a Browning Automatic lying on the ground in front of him and checked to see if there was any ammunition left in the clip.